AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     SWIG files (``.i``) for modules should include ``%include "sys_model.i"`` instead of ``%include "sys_model.h"`` to take advantage of the new module variable logging feature.

+- Created a :ref:`scanningInstrumentController`, similar to :ref:`simpleInstrumentController`, but which constantly checks if the attitude error and angular rate (optional) are within the requirement limits and sends an imaging command to a :ref:`simpleInstrument`.

 Version 2.2.0 (June 28, 2023)
 -----------------------------